yguitton/training-material/news/_posts/bands_image_analysis.md

 We invite educators, researchers, and learners to try the tutorial, adapt it to their datasets, and integrate it into teaching or research pipelines.

-👉 **Explore the tutorial here:** [Quantification of electrophoresis gel bands using QuPath and Galaxy imaging tool](https://training.galaxyproject.org/training-material//topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.html)
+👉 **Explore the tutorial here:** [Quantification of electrophoresis gel bands using QuPath and Galaxy imaging too{% link /topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md %}tml)

 ---